Each person has a unique weight loss journey. We gathered some basic tips to support you on yours.

 1. Be ready for a long-term journey

 There’s no magic spell that gives you your target body in the blink of an eye.
 Losing weight requires effort, time, patience, and commitment.
-That’s why you should think about why you want to lose weight and construct yourself a sustainable plan to stay motivated.
+That’s why you should think about why you want to lose weight and construct a sustainable plan to stay motivated.
 Even though this may sound challenging, don’t worry!
-Your effort and hard work will bring you the results you want.
+Your effort and hard work will bring you the best weight loss results.

 2. Burn more calories than you consume